hyper/crypto-openapi/node-sdk/src/openapi/ProductsApi.md

 const apiInstance = new .ProductsApi(configuration);

 let body:.ProductsApiCreateRequest = {
-  // string | The ID of the connected Prism account you are making a request on behalf on. (optional)
+  // string | The ID of the connected Pluto account you are making a request on behalf on. (optional)
-  prism_account: "Prism-Account_example",
+  pluto_account: "Pluto-Account_example",
   // CreateProductBody (optional)
   create_product_body: {
+    description: "description_example",
     name: "name_example",
-    description: "description_example",
   },
 };